hotlynnn/DashProject/README.md

 ### Enhancements ###
 * Added dash bootstrap components to style the various inputs fields and buttons and also place restrictions on arguments accepted.
 This is to ensure data integrity.
 * Changed the typography used in the app to make it more visible.
+* Added .pre-commit-config.yaml file to format with black on commit
+* Made Price and Number of Mactching Obesevations a requirened numberic input
+* Sorted dash table to show most recent records at the top
+* Formatted dash table to paginate records increase readability
+* Addded data validation to not add observations when required field id not submitted.
+* Connected State and City dropdowns to allow the user access to cities that match selected state
+* Added style.css to customize UI and improve UX
+* Added Test to test wirte method observation